When to go to a doctor for UTI? What doctor to see for UTI? Should I see a urologist for recurrent UTI?

 Dr Hsieh’s Personal Interest In Recurrent UTI And Interstitial Cystitis

 Michael Hsieh has studied the immune system and infections for more than 25 years.
 Around 16 years ago, as a urology resident, he became interested in researching and treating chronic UTI.
-Since then, his research has been supported by grants from the NIH and the Biomedical Research Institute.
+Since then, his research has been supported by grants from the NIH.

 Throughout his research, Hsieh has studied the naturally occurring microbiome, and how the presence of non-pathogenic bacteria may prevent urinary tract infections.
 He also headed a research group focussed on bladder inflammation, UTI and bladder cancer.